-New research is indicating that chewing gum offers the surprising health benefits.
-However, there are no standard benefits on everyone.
-Each person is a unique, individual and will have different responses to chewing gum.
+New research is indicating that chewing gum offers surprising health benefits.
+However, there are no standard benefits for everyone.
+Each person is unique and will have different responses to chewing gum.

-The physical act of gum chewing may help to reduce your cravings for high calorie snacks.
+The physical act of gum chewing may help to reduce your cravings for high-calorie snacks.
 According to a group of scientists chewing gum can burn about 11 calories per hour.

 Chewing gum helps improve intestinal motility and also helps to increase saliva flow, which promotes more frequent swallowing.
 In this way, chewing gum helps prevent acid reflux from the stomach into the throat.